NVR-2023/30-GiftMe-wishlist-app/README.md

 ***************************

-A wishlist app that allows users to easily manage wish lists
+An app that allows users to easily manage wish lists

 ***************************